Stefan H. E. Kaufmann

-Stefan Hugo Ernst Kaufmann (born 8 June 1948 in Ludwigshafen am Rhein) is a German immunologist and microbiologist and is one of the highly cited immunologists worldwide for the decade 1990 to 2000.
-He is amongst the 0.01% most cited scientists of c.
-7 million scientists in 22 major scientific fields globally.
+Stefan Hugo Ernst Kaufmann (born 8 June 1948 in Ludwigshafen am Rhein, Germany) is a German immunologist and microbiologist, recognized as one of the most highly cited immunologists worldwide for the decade 1990–2000.
+His research focuses on cell-mediated immunity to infectious diseases, particularly tuberculosis.
+He is widely recognized for his contributions to immunology, infection biology, vaccine development, and global health research.